premnaath/SDCND-P2/reflection.md

 |  |  |
 |  |  |

-The probability for yield is exactly one and it can be stated that the traffic sign, speed limit 20 km/h has been predicted with the maximum probability.
+The probability for speed limit 20 km/h is almost one and it can be stated that the traffic sign, speed limit 20 km/h has been predicted with the maximum probability.

 Softmax probability for the first image 4, go straight or right is listed below,